-In 1995, the House Ways and Means Subcommittee on Oversight held a hearing on the NRP's predecessor, the Taxpayer Compliance Measurement Program (TCMP).118 Testimony provided during the hearing and subsequent witness responses to questions-for-the-record indicated that TCMP audits impose a heavy burden on taxpayers and a strong sentiment that audited taxpayers were bearing the brunt of a research project intended to benefit the tax system as a whole.
+In 1995, the House Ways and Means Subcommittee on Oversight held a hearing on the NRP's predecessor, the Taxpayer Compliance Measurement Program (TCMP).
+Testimony provided during the hearing and subsequent witness responses to questions-for-the-record indicated that TCMP audits imposed a heavy burden on taxpayers and reflected a strong view that audited taxpayers were bearing the brunt of a research project intended to benefit the tax system as a whole.
 Proposals raised at the hearing included compensating taxpayers selected for TCMP audits as well as possibly waiving tax, interest, and penalties assessed during the audits.

 Subsequent to the hearing, the House Budget Committee included a proposal in its 1995 budget reconciliation bill to compensate individual taxpayers by providing a tax credit of up to \$3,000 for TCMP-related expenses.
-Ultimately, this proposal was not adopted.
+140 Ultimately, this proposal was not adopted.
 Instead, the IRS was pressured to stop conducting TCMP audits.
 The inability to perform regular TCMP audits, however, undermined effective tax administration because it prevented the IRS from updating its audit formulas.
-It was also bad for compliant taxpayers, because when the IRS is not able to accurately identify returns with a high likelihood of noncompliance, taxpayers who file compliant returns are more likely to face audits.
+Using older formulas likely meant that more compliant taxpayers faced (unproductive) audits and that audit revenue declined.

-About a decade later, the IRS reinstated the TCMP under the NRP label.
+About a decade later, the IRS reinstated the TCMP under the new NRP name.
 Some procedures were changed, but the random selection of taxpayers and the burden on many of these taxpayers remained substantially unchanged.
 For the same reasons identified during the 1995 House hearing, the National Taxpayer Advocate believes it is appropriate to recognize that taxpayers audited under the NRP are bearing a heavy burden to help the IRS improve the effectiveness of its compliance activities.
 A tax credit or authorized payment would alleviate the monetary component of the burden.
 Further relief could be provided by waiving any assessment of tax, interest, and penalties resulting from an NRP audit.
 Such a waiver might also improve the accuracy of the NRP audits, as taxpayers might be more likely to be forthcoming with an auditor if they were assured they would not face additional assessments.
 However, this waiver should not apply where tax fraud or an intent to evade is uncovered in an NRP audit.

-118 Taxpayer Compliance Measurement Program: Hearing Before the H. Subcomm. on Oversight of the H. Comm. on Ways and Means, 104th Cong.
+Taxpayer Compliance Measurement Program: Hearing Before the H. Subcomm. on Oversight of the H. Comm. on Ways and Means, 104th Cong.
 (1995).

-119 See H.R.
+See H.R.
 Rep. No. 104-280, vol. 2, at 28 (1995).